Sous Vide Deviled Eggs (Beet-Colored Version)

 Instructions

-- Remove the eggs from the pot and chill them in ice-cold water.
-Once cooled, peel and pat dry.
+Remove the eggs from the marinade and pat dry.